nim-lang/Nim/doc/manual.rst

       age: natural   # and an age

 Objects provide many features that tuples do not.
 Object provide inheritance and information hiding.
-Objects have access to their type at runtime, so that the ``of`` operator can be used to determine the object's type.
+Objects have access to their type during execution, so that the ``of`` operator can be used to determine the object's type.
 The ``of`` operator is similar to the ``instanceof`` operator in Java.